horngjason/Guide_to_using_YOLOv2/readme.md

 `if(i%100==0 || (i < 1000 && i%100 == 0)){`
 or simply replace the number 10000 with whatever smaller whole number you want.

-Now train the nework:
+Now train the network:
 ```
 ~$ ./darknet detector train cfg/nfpa.data cfg/yolo-nfpa.2.0.cfg darknet19_448.conv.23
 ```

-##### Test (using our trained network to detect our class of interest)
+##### Test (using our trained network to detect our class of interest in a heretofore unseen image)
-To detect our class in a test image, say "data/testimage.jpg", copy the best weights file, say it's "yolo-obj_1000.weights" to darknet directory.
+To detect our class in a test image, say "data/testimage.jpg", copy the best weights file, say it's "yolo-nfpa_1500.weights", to darknet directory.
 Then:
 ```
-~$ ./darknet detector test cfg/obj.data cfg/yolo-obj.cfg yolo-obj1000.weights data/testimage.jpg
+~$ ./darknet detector test cfg/nfpa.data cfg/yolo-nfpa.2.0.cfg yolo-nfpa_1500.weights data/testimage.jpg
 ```